Silverr12/DMA-CFW-Guide/README.md

 - It is assumed that the user following the guide has a basic understanding of custom firmware and so on...

-- It is not our fault if you brick your computer / DMA card (Which shouldn't happen anyway if you follow the steps).

 ### 📑 CONTENTS
 1. [Requirements](https://github.com/Silverr12/DMA-FW-Guide#1-requirements)